yotkadata/missing-migrants/README.md

 ### Interactive version

-Find an **interactive version** here: https://yotka.org/missing-migrants/ (Disclaimer: it probably takes some time to load.)
+Find an **interactive and automatically updated** version here: https://yotka.org/missing-migrants/ (Disclaimer: it probably takes some time to load.)

 ### Static version